Debug PWA Kit Apps

 - For a production environment, use Log Center, which offers powerful search and retention features.

-Use source maps to identify any server-side or client-side errors.
+Use source maps to identify any server-side errors.
 Source maps provide a simple error stack trace that pinpoints where an error occurred.
 For example, the stack trace identifies the file and line number where the error occurred to make troubleshooting easier.

 Enabling source maps has a performance impact, so we recommend using this feature in only non-production environments.